awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 ## RDS API<a name="USER_PerfInsights.Enabling.API"></a>

-When you create a new DB instance using the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) operation Amazon RDS API operation, Performance Insights is enabled when you set `EnablePerformanceInsights` to `True`\.
+When you create a new DB instance using the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) operation Amazon RDS API operation, enable Performance Insights by setting `EnablePerformanceInsights` to `True`\.
+To disable Performance Insights, set `EnablePerformanceInsights` to `False`\.

 You can also specify the `EnablePerformanceInsights` value using the following API operations:
 +  [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)